The Lodge is a rewarding and fun place to work for those that love adventure and nature.

 Most staff live on site and pay between $16 and $21 per day for living expenses.
 Our food is wonderful – from scratch, using many local ingredients; our staff accommodation simple and rustic.

 Working at Strathcona Park Lodge

-Working at SPL is best suited to those who enjoy living where they work, eating healthy food, have a keen interest in outdoor recreation and adventure activities, a desire to explore and take advantage of the multitude of opportunities that are possible here and who also value a nature based philosophy and stewardship of the environment.
-This is a drug free and non-smoking property.
+Working at SPL is best suited to those who enjoy simple living where they work, eating healthy food, have a keen interest in outdoor recreation and adventure activities, a desire to explore and take advantage of the opportunities that are possible here and who also value stewardship of the environment.
+This is a drug-free and non-smoking property.
 If this sounds like a place you would thrive in, please consider joining our dynamic and fun team – the work environment is incredible, the community is welcoming – the Lodge is a special place that has created many a lifelong connection.